Advice: vibrant clothes, patina and wear of materials

 To read our leather guide, click here

-3. Cotton that fluffs
+3. The cotton that fluffs

 green cotton shirt